Devansh-Kushwaha/DrGreen-Plant-Disease-Detection/README.md

 - Add user login and dashboard
 - Improve ML model accuracy
-- Support multi-plant detection
+- Support more plants for detection
-- Add disease treatment suggestions

 ---